Quality Improvement Funds

 Individual Professional Development Funds (IPDF)

 IPDF grants are for individuals.
 Directors, owners and administrators can have employees apply individually and send applications in to the CCR&R together.
 Individual child care practitioners working to continue their own professional development in early care and education may apply for the Individual Professional Development Funds.
 Funds can assist in covering costs related to registration, travel, and lodging fees associated with conferences or workshops not required by ExceleRate™ Illinois.
 Registration for webinars or online training that is Gateways to Opportunity® Registry-approved is also eligible.
 Individual Professional Development Funds are available to individuals wanting to obtain a Child Development Associate (CDA) Credential, Certified Child Care Professional (CCP) Credential or Gateway to Opportunity® Credential.
 Funds are provided by the Illinois Department of Human Services (IDHS).
+More information and the application packet can be found here.

 For more information on Professional Development and Training, please contact the Training Department at (800) 421-4371 or contact us.